Aguja Mermoz - Northwest face

 3. Hypermermoz

 Description.
-This route is a variation start to the harder Cosas Patagónicas, climbing 9 new pitches to its left, joining it in the middle section for 3 pitches, before moving right to a not so clear 3 pitch variation in the upper headwall.
-In all Hypermermoz climbs 16 pitches to where it joins the north ridge, of which as many as 12 were new, but likely less.
+This route is a variation start to the harder Cosas Patagónicas, climbing 9 new pitches to its left, joining it in the middle section for 3 pitches, before moving right 2 pitch variation in the upper headwall.
+In all Hypermermoz climbs 16 pitches to where it joins the ruta Argentina, of which 11 were new (600m altogether to the summit).

 Approach.
-Piedra del Fraile to Piedra Negra, across the second saddle right of the start of Guillaumet’s NW buttress, across slabs (2 and 3) to a snowfield that leads to the base.
+Piedra Negra, across the second saddle right of the start of Guillaumet’s NW buttress, across slabs (2 and 3) to a snowfield that leads to the base.

 Descent.
-Via the same route or the Argentine route.
+Via the same route or the ruta Argentina.

 Bibliography.
 High Magazine 176 p.
 76. Annales GHM 96/97 p.
 39, p.57; Pareti 3 p.
 20-21; AAJ 1997 p.
 249.